docker/getting-started/docs/tutorial/using-bind-mounts/index.md

 ## Quick Volume Type Comparisons

 Bind mounts and named volumes are the two main types of volumes that come with the Docker engine.
-However, additional volume drivers are available to support other uses cases ([SFTP](https://github.com/vieux/docker-volume-sshfs), [Ceph](https://ceph.com/geen-categorie/getting-started-with-the-docker-rbd-volume-plugin/), [NetApp](https://netappdvp.readthedocs.io/en/stable/), [S3](https://github.com/elementar/docker-s3-volume), and more).
+However, additional volume drivers are available to support other use cases ([SFTP](https://github.com/vieux/docker-volume-sshfs), [Ceph](https://ceph.com/geen-categorie/getting-started-with-the-docker-rbd-volume-plugin/), [NetApp](https://netappdvp.readthedocs.io/en/stable/), [S3](https://github.com/elementar/docker-s3-volume), and more).

 |   | Named Volumes | Bind Mounts |
 | - | ------------- | ----------- |